AdrianHu99/NOTES/git-github/Commands.md

     git reset --hard ORIG_HEAD
 ##### Undo a commit and make the last commit to unstaged changes
     git reset HEAD~
+##### When you are one step behind the remote one, and you want to sync with it
+    git reset --hard origin/bugfix/DS-xxxx

 ### Search in the history